 In most areas, the right-of-way extends approximately 50 feet from the center of the track on both sides.

-Contact our Community Connect team.
+Community Connect team.